Writer's block: Coping strategies

-Clark describes the following strategies for coping with writer's block: class and group discussion, journals, free writing and brainstorming, clustering, list making, and engaging with the text.
+Irene Clark describes the following strategies for coping with writer's block: class and group discussion, journaling, free writing and brainstorming, clustering, list making, and engaging with the text.
 To overcome writing blocks, Oliver suggests asking writers questions to uncover their writing process.
-He then recommends solutions such as systematic questioning, free-writing, and encouragement.
+He then recommends solutions such as systematic questioning, free writing, and encouragement.
 A recent study of 2,500 writers aimed to find techniques that writers themselves use to overcome writer's block.
 The research discovered a range of solutions from altering the time of day to write and setting deadlines to lowering expectations and using mindfulness meditation.
-Research has also shown that it is highly effective if one breaks their work into pieces rather than doing all of their writing in one sitting, in order to produce good quality work.
-It is also important to evaluate the environment in which the writing is being produced to determine if it is the best condition to work in.
-One must look into these different factors to determine if it is a good or bad environment to work in.
-Psychologists who have studied writer's block have concluded that it is a treatable condition once the writer finds a way to remove anxiety and build confidence in themselves.